Digital quantum simulation of an extended Agassi model: Using machine learning to disentangle its phase-diagram: Machine learning methods for classification

 It is worth to mention once again, that the results are robust to the error introduced from the Trotter approximation even in the case of a relatively small number of Trotter steps.
 As a matter of fact, the model was trained and tested using the Trotterized time dynamics of the correlation function $C_z(1,2)$ computed for $n_T=6$ and $n_T=20$ with accuracies of $99.2\%$ and $98.9\%$, respectively, to be compared with $98.7\%$ of the exact evolution.

 As a conclusion of this section, we can say that the accuracy in determining the phase is larger for the CNN than for the MLP method, which is expected, specially in regions nearby the QPTs.
 Moreover, a really appealing fact is that the accuracy of the procedure is even larger when using the Trotter approximation with a small value of $n_T$, which has clear practical advantages.
-A possible explanation is that the larger oscillations observed in the approximate evolution, compared with the exact one, somehow helps the CNN to better predict the most problematic situations (see Appendix B).
+A possible explanation is that the larger oscillations observed in the approximate evolution, compared with the exact one, somehow helps the CNN to better predict the most problematic situations (see Appendix \ref{sec-app-A}).
 The use of a relatively small number of Trotter steps reduce the number of needed quantum gates and, therefore, will reduce the experimental error.
+Because the above reasons, the practical implementation of this algorithm in a real quantum computer seems to be feasible and potentially valid to determine the phase of the system.
+As a matter of fact, the impact of noise on the learning accuracy, assuming it is small, it is not expected to affect the phase prediction.